 I have been living in Germany since 2012.
-From 2012 to 2020, I’ve had four jobs, and all of them have been in English.
-In this article, I will share the facts that you need to know to realistically assess your chances of moving to Germany and finding a job in English.
+From 2012 to 2021, I’ve had four jobs, and all of them have been in English.
+In this guide, I will share the facts that you need to know to realistically assess your chances of moving to Germany and finding a job in English.

 🔥 Tip: You don’t need to be living in Germany to apply for a job.
 German companies are very open to hiring someone who lives abroad and to help them relocate to Germany.

 How realistic is it to find English-speaking jobs in Germany?

 Finding an English-speaking job in Germany is challenging but possible.
 Let’s look at some data which proves this point 🧑🏽💻 .

 Sites like LinkedIn or Indeed might show hundreds of thousands of job listings in English.
 However, when you read the requirements closely, you will often find: “Good German and English language skills required”.

 In 2018, Indeed interviewed over 2.000 employees in Germany and found the following interesting facts about language:

 - 44% of German employees use a foreign language in their job.
 The number one foreign language spoken in German offices is English, followed by French and Russian.

 - 29% speak a foreign language at work every day and 35% at least two to three times a week

 - 47% use a foreign language to communicate with international colleagues